 The Best Amazon Fire Tablets of 2019

-Ever since Amazon updated its Fire tablets for 2017, deciding which one is right for you has become even harder than ever.
+Amazon's just updated its tablets with 2019 versions, and deciding which Fire should light up your life is just as difficult as ever.
 Yes, the Fire 7's insanely low price of $49 is alluring, but how much more do you get for your money with the $79 Fire HD 8?
 Is the $150 Fire HD 10's screen really worth paying three times the price of the Fire 7?

 When buying a tablet for a child, the choice is even harder, as the Fire 7 Kids Edition (which Amazon just updated, alongside the Fire 7) and Fire HD 8 Kids Edition include the same two-year, no-questions-asked warranty, along with a kid-proof case and a year of FreeTime Unlimited apps, games and other content.
 Keep in mind that you can also get Google Play on your Fire Tablet as well.

 Here's our advice on the best Fire Tablet for you.

 Best Overall: Amazon Fire HD 8